Contents

 The AGC Validation program has such directives embedded in it, and when assembled with --simulation produces a version of the program more-suitable for simulating the AGC electronics.
 This alternate version of Validation is known as Validation-hardware-simulation, and thus is the program run by default when simulating the AGC electronics.

-More-sophisticated AGC test programs (such as Borealis) and the original test programs (like Aurora and Sundial) are available as well, but they have not received the treatment mentioned above.
+More-sophisticated AGC test programs (such as Borealis) and the original test programs (like Aurora and Sundial) are available as well, but they have not received the treatment mentioned above, as of this writing.

 Transcribing/Editing a Schematic Diagram with eeschema